Honduras formally cuts diplomatic ties with Taiwan - KESQ

 Honduras has formally cut diplomatic ties with Taiwan, its ministry of foreign affairs announced Saturday.

-“The government of the Republic of Honduras recognizes the existence of a one-China in the world and that the government of the People’s Republic of China represents China as a whole,” it said in a statement.
+“The government of the Republic of Honduras recognizes the existence of one China in the world and that the government of the People’s Republic of China represents China as a whole,” it said in a statement.

 “Taiwan is an inalienable part of Chinese territory and as of today, the government of Honduras has informed Taiwan about the rupture of diplomatic relations,” it added.